nikkomiu/blog/content/posts/mariner-2.0-scratch/index.md

 the same application with Alpine (`alpine.Dockerfile`).
 The final image size of the Alpine-based image is **~8.4 MB**.

+{{< callout type=note >}}
-> **Note:** As we will see in the Trivy section below, you may not want to remove the `/mnt/var/lib/rpm` directory
-> from your final image.
+As we will see in the Trivy section below, you may not want to remove the `/mnt/var/lib/rpm` directory from your final image.
 This directory contains the RPM database which is used by `tdnf` to manage packages.
-If you
-> remove this directory from your final image you won't be able to use a code scanner like Trivy to scan packages
+If you remove this directory from your final image you won't be able to use a code scanner like Trivy to scan packages installed in your final image.
-> installed in your final image.
-If you're not using a code scanner like Trivy you can remove this directory from
-> your final image to save that space.
+If you're not using a code scanner like Trivy you can remove this directory from your final image to save that space.
+{{</ callout >}}

 ## Split our Dockerfile into 3 Stages